icedwater/dole/README.md

  - Gitpitch
  - OpenDocument

+## Translation

+This is my collection of random notes and tools as I learn the above topics.
+I am always open to suggestions for improvement, so feel free to create an issue and let me know what you think.

 Please see the respective folders for more details.

 All work is licensed under the MIT license.